-- (a) The first year of GPEP comprises two 26-week attachments based in one or more Cornerstone Bronze Tier practices with a College approved teacher.
-Four days a week are usually spent in the practice with one day attending seminars and workshops.
-Registrars spend most of their clinical practice time in patient consultations in the teaching practice, although they may engage in other activities, as their learning needs dictate. - (b) Registrars may undertake both attachments (52 weeks) in a rural practice with approval by the Head of Learning (or delegate). - (c) Registrars can complete the first year (12 months FTE clinical time) either on a full-time or part-time basis: - Full-time is ten-tenths a week comprised typically of eight-tenths clinical time, plus two- tenths spent in seminars for 12 months. - Part-time is seven-tenths a week comprised typically of five-tenths clinical time, plus two- tenths a week spent in seminars for 12 months.
+- (a) The first year of GPEP comprises two 26-week attachments based in one or more practices that hold a current College Foundation Standard with a College approved teacher.
+Practices are required to hold Cornerstone Bronze Tier accreditation or demonstrate that they are participating and on track towards gaining accreditation as per the schedule in the practice contract. - (b) Four days a week are usually spent in the practice with one day attending seminars and workshops.
+Registrars spend most of their clinical practice time in patient consultations in the teaching practice, although they may engage in other activities, as their learning needs dictate. - (c) Registrars may undertake both attachments (52 weeks) in a rural practice with approval by the Head of Learning (or delegate). - (d) Registrars can complete the first year (12 months FTE clinical time) either on a full-time or part-time basis: - Full-time is ten-tenths a week comprised typically of eight-tenths clinical time, plus two- tenths spent in seminars for 12 months. - Part-time is seven-tenths a week comprised typically of five-tenths clinical time, plus two- tenths a week spent in seminars for 12 months.
 Total clinical time on completing Year 1 will be 10 months FTE counted towards GPEP with the balance to be made up in years 2 and 3.